What do we mean by ‘trend’?

 The trend methodology

-To determine whether water quality at a river or lake site is showing improving, degrading or indeterminate trends, LAWA follows the methodology of McBride (2018), as implemented in R functions (R Core Team) provided by LandWaterPeople (their v2101, with a correction that is yet to be released as of September 2021).
+To determine whether water quality results are showing improving, degrading or indeterminate trends, LAWA follows the methodology of McBride (2018), as implemented in R functions (R Core Team) provided by LandWaterPeople (v2102).
+LAWA uses the trend analysis methods provided by LandWaterPeople (Snelder and Fraser (2019)), which assume that data will always show an increase or decrease over time.
+The LWP trend evaluation method reports the percentage confidence that the analysed data set features a decreasing trend.
+If the trend must be either decreasing or increasing, the percentage confidence of an increasing trend is simply one hundred minus the confidence of a decreasing trend.
 Further details can be found in guidance for the approach to calculating water quality trends (Larned et al, 2021).

 Trends were calculated on data for one well and one indicator at a time.

 The data for each well/indicator combination were tested for seasonal effects, and then analysed with either a seasonal or non-seasonal version of the non-parametric Mann-Kendall Slope Test.
 This test evaluates all pairwise combinations of the data, evaluating whether the later observation is higher or lower than the earlier observation, for each pair.
 The magnitude of the difference has no importance, only the sign.
 The seasonal version of this test compares the water quality data of each season separately which means any changes present are not hidden by seasonal patterns.

 We use trend calculations to help us identify changes in groundwater quality possibly caused by human activities.
 By setting our minimum calculation period to 10 years, we disregard many of the shorter-term changes described above that might be caused by weather patterns or isolated contamination events.
 Even 10-year trends may be influenced by longer-term weather patterns, but they are more likely to indicate regional-scale changes in land use or land management practices.